A SWIFT/BIC Code is an international bank code used to identify a specific bank and its branch during a money transfer.

 When do you use a BIC/SWIFT code?

-You will need a SWIFT/BIC code each time you receive or make a cross-border payment to ensure the funds will reach their destination safely and timely.
+You will need a SWIFT/BIC code each time you receive money internationally or make international transactions to ensure the funds will reach their destination safely and timely.